eclipse-velocitas/velocitas-docs/content/en/docs/lifecycle_management/packages/development.md

   - /docs/lifecycle_management/packages/development
 ---

+## Start

+Create a repo at `https://my-organization/repos/my-velocitas-package.git` (e.g., `https://github.com/my-organisation/my-velocitas-package`).

 ## Configuration of Packages

-Every _Package_ repo comes with a `manifest.json` which is the package configuration.
+Every _Package_ repo needs a `manifest.json` which is the package configuration.
 It holds package relevant information and its behaviour.

 Here are examples of this configuration: